 Some exciting projects are in line for me.
 As for my academic career, my next thesis will focus on how luxury can revitalize cities touching on aspects of sustainability and technology with post-pandemic hospitality and retail needs in mind.
 I am hoping that it will shed light on new projects and ways to elevate local economies the quality of life.
 Studying Luxury and Fashion Management, in particular supply chain, has also rekindled my young love for fashion.

-Lockdowns and the pandemic inspired a new way of living, and that it is appreciating otium, the Latin word for enjoying leisure and academic endeavors.
+Lockdowns and the pandemic inspired a new way of living, and it is appreciating otium, the Latin word for enjoying leisure and academic endeavours.
 I am looking into creating apparel made from ethically and sustainably sourced fabrics, taking this opportunity to embrace all that is good.

 Le Fer Plat V by Crystal Martin